Percona-QA/pquery/README.md

   * *MYSQL* - **OFF** by default, build pquery with Oracle MySQL support
   * *MARIADB* - **OFF** by default, build pquery with MariaDB support
   * *STATIC_LIB* - **ON** by default, compile pquery with MySQL | Percona Server | WebScaleSQL static client library instead of dynamic
+  * *OPTIMIZATION* - **ON** by default, compile pquery with -O3 and processor optimization
+  * *SIZE_OPTIMIZATION* - **OFF** by default, compile pquery with -Os and processor optimization. sometimes -Os produces the faster binaries, see compiler documentation.
   * *DEBUG* - **OFF** by default, compile pquery with debug inforamation for GDB
   * *STRICT* - **ON** by default, compile pquery with strict flags
   * *ASAN* - **OFF** by default, address sanitizer, available in GCC >= 4.8